anuket-project/RM/doc/ref_model/chapters/chapter01.rst

   when designing and implementing a cloud infrastructure environment.
 It does not cover details related to company-specific requirements to meet regulatory requirements.

-  - **Audience**: This chapter is aimed at security professional, architects, developers, and others who need to understand the role of security in the cloud infrastructure environment.
+  - **Audience**: This chapter is aimed at security professionals, architects, developers, and others who need to understand the role of security in the cloud infrastructure environment.

 - **Chapter 08 - Hybrid Multicloud: Data Centre to Edge**: A generic Telco cloud is a hybrid multicloud, or a federated